 As our landscapes change, we must identify conflicts with the needs of wild things and generate innovative solutions that allow us to live alongside them in perpetuity.
 Natural history and ecology are the foundations of my research program; all research is grounded in the understanding that I am studying living and breathing wild creatures that persist in the landscape by escaping predation, catching prey, finding mates and successfully reproducing.

-I strive to conduct research relevant to current conservation issues while generating information that will aid in the formulation of effective multi-species conservation planning.
-My research program is largely applied and integrative in the sense that I am interested in both population and assemblage-level studies as well as those that investigate spatial ecology and resource use; these studies occur within the context of landscape and restoration ecology, wildlife management, and conservation biology.
+I strive to conduct research relevant to current conservation issues while generating information that will aid in the formulation of effective multi-species conservation programs.
+My research is largely applied and integrative in the sense that I am interested in both population and assemblage-level studies as well as those that investigate spatial ecology and resource use; these studies occur within the context of landscape and restoration ecology, wildlife management, and conservation biology.
 My hypothesis-driven research generally takes one of two approaches: 1) evaluation of large-scale ecological patterns and 2) landscape-scale experimental manipulations.
 In addition to natural history and applied studies, I maintain an interest in how interspecific interactions, such as predation and competition, influence population persistence and assemblage structure.

 “The pressure on early-career scientists to publish leaves little room for observation and reflection, much to the detriment of our science and of the pure joy of being a scientist.
 Nonetheless, natural history remains integral to the exploration and rationalization of nature.
 I hope that we will continue to cherish this truth.”
 Robert E. Ricklefs (2012.
 American Naturalist 179:423-435.)